 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$169 — EARLY BIRD base price for registration to the 2017 TWW and access to all workshops, all day.
-As of October 10, 2016, registration is now OPEN.
+$189 — EARLY BIRD base price for registration to the 2019 TWW and access to all workshops, all day.
+As of fall 2018, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are some testimonials from writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)

-- Adult science fiction and fantasy: Faculty member C.J.
-Redwine, a published author of speculative fiction, will get your work in advance, edit the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+- Young adult, tween fiction, middle grade: Faculty member Jessica Burkhart, a published YA/MG author, will get your work in advance and edit the first 10 double-spaced pages of your story.
+She will then meet with you for 10 minutes at the event to discuss her thoughts, and pass along written critique notes at the meeting.

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Tennessee workshop specifically.